Many terms are often used interchangeably but have distinct meanings.

 - Speed vs. Velocity: Speed is a scalar quantity indicating how fast an object moves, while velocity is a vector quantity that includes speed and direction.

 - Sympathy vs. Empathy: Sympathy involves compassion for someone else's situation, while empathy involves understanding and sharing another person's feelings.

 - Jealousy vs. Envy: Jealousy involves the fear of losing something you have to someone else, while envy is wanting what someone else has.

-- Effect vs. Affect: "Effect" is usually a noun that refers to a result or outcome, while "affect" is usually a verb that means to influence.
+- Effect vs. Effect: "Effect" is usually a noun that refers to a result or outcome, while "effect" is usually a verb that means to influence.

 - Invention vs. Innovation: Invention is creating a new product or concept, while innovation involves improving or applying an existing idea or product.